apache/pekko-management/docs/src/main/paradox/kubernetes-deployment/deploying.md

 kubectl apply -f kubernetes/pekko-cluster.yaml
 ```

-Where akka `kubernetes/pekko-cluster.yaml` is location of the Kubernetes resources files in the samples.
+Where Pekko `kubernetes/pekko-cluster.yaml` is location of the Kubernetes resources files in the samples.

 @@@note
 If you haven't been creating the files as you go for the guide, but rather are relying on the existing